5a5a8/CSherlock/README.md

 - Write a proper cross-platform makefile
 - Improve false positive rate (i.e. finish implementation of get_request function)
 - Complete documentation
-- Change instances of strcpy (and similar) to safer alternatives
 - Fix bug where URL is occasionally read as an empty string leading to invalid URL error
 - Add licencing and file information to top of files
 - Add proper verbose printing for verbose mode